-College freshmen Liesl Andrews spends her days studying pre-med and her nights stitching up werewolf bites.
-As a human who has the rare capacity to see the vampires, werewolves and witches who live in the shadows, Liesl pays her tuition by moonlighting as a medical intern at St. Benedict’s Hospital for the Underworld.
+College freshmen Liesel Andrews spends her days studying pre-med and her nights stitching up werewolf bites.
+As a human who has the rare capacity to see the vampires, werewolves and witches who live in the shadows, Liesel pays her tuition by moonlighting as a medical intern at St. Benedict’s Hospital for the Underworld.

 “I appreciated the new mythology for the vampires.
 Good storyline that makes the reader want another installment.”

 Barnes & Noble Customer Review

 “Labonté adds to the pre-existing mythology of vampires, giving it some new blood (pun intended), and adding a level of curiosity to the virus (just… how?).
 As the first installment, Going Viral sets up the world and introduces key characters, giving you enough information to understand what’s going on, while leaving enough unanswered questions to keep you curious.”

 Ali House, author of The Six Elemental

 “[Supernatural Causes] kept me coming back to read more.
 Another must-have with serialized fiction is to end on a high note.
 This was the home run for “Supernatural Causes.”
 Labonté’s scene reveals an understanding of what serials require for continued readership and success.”

 In late December we launched a new ad for the company as a whole on our website and Youtube, to celebrate the completion of our ten-year anniversary year.
 A lot of people liked it, and we thank them for their likes and comments, but we wanted to take a second to point out one of the features of the video that had special meaning to us: The Six Lights of Engen.

 Despite being started by one person and having a three-person board, Engen Books has always been a company based around a hub of collaboration and creatively.
 We wanted to express in the video that it was all these great, talented people coming together that made Engen what it is… so we had the Six Lights start separate and then come together as one, exploding into Engen Books.